knockfreely/win11-install-and-optimize/manual/step-01-windows-installation.md

-## 1. Backing up your data
+## 1. Backing up your data and drivers
-Before reinstalling the operating system, back up your hard drive data to at least two external storage devices.
+Before reinstalling the operating system, back up your hard drive data and drivers to at least two external storage devices.
+Download all hardware drivers from the manufacturer’s website.
+If a driver’s download page no longer exists, use third-party tools to back up the relevant drivers.

 ## 2. Download Windows 11 ISO
 Open the [Windows 11 ISO download link](https://www.microsoft.com/en-us/software-download/windows11) in a new tab, and select **English (United States)** as the product language.
 This version is recommended because it has the fastest bug fixes and the most stable performance, as many developers and the Microsoft headquarters are in the U.S.